 Example:

-Let's take an example to illustrate the use of forwardlistunique function in C++.
+Let's consider an example to demonstrate the functionality of the forwardlistunique method in C++.

 // C++ program to illustrate the